 Enjoy freshly cut tropical fruits or freshly squeezed juices from street vendors.
 Freshly cracked green coconuts are ubiquitous.
 Look for local Hainan beer and various homemade rice wines.

 Most fine dining experiences locate within 5-star luxury resorts in Yalong Bay and Haitang Bay.
 These encompass renowned restaurants offering international cuisine (Japanese, Italian, Western) and high-end interpretations of local Hainanese dishes.
-Reservations are commonly recommended.
+Reservations are usually recommended.

 A sensory experience.